jennehmonkeh/MycoPortal/README.md

 get rid of extra columns, move barcode to first position (not essential but easier for finding problems if there are problems)

-Run 2 pre-saved queries:
+Run 3 pre-saved queries:

+* updSTATEnull -->  makes sure the next query runs properly:

-*updAddRustState2Notes -->   adds “Rust State” to Notes
+* updAddRustState2Notes -->   adds “Rust State” to Notes

-*updVerbatimDate --> updates all blank VerbatimDate with Date
+* updVerbatimDate --> updates all blank VerbatimDate with Date

 Used saved export to export to excel (my documents)